RamisaChowdhury/bootstrap-portfolio/README.md

 N/A

 ## License
-Please refer to the LICENSE in the repo-
+Please refer to the LICENSE in the repository